lysender/webhook-rs/README.md

 ## Overview

 - Exposes a local endpoint to the internet
-- Needs a cloud server to run the server version of the app
+- Requires a server sitting in the cloud and a client running locally
 - Supports two modes:
     - Webhook mode - exposes an endpoint path
     - Website mode - exposes the root path